A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Multi-Agent Influence Diagrams (MAIDs)

 \begin{remark} For each MAID there can be multiple NEs (corresponding to multiple strategy profiles).
 We denote the random variable describing a possible NE over a set of NEs, $\{ \hat{\sigma}_1, \dots, \hat{\sigma}_k \}$ as $\boldsymbol{\hat{\sigma}}$.
 For any $\hat{\sigma} \in dom(\boldsymbol{\hat{\sigma}})$, we define the probability for an arbitrary NE as $P_{\sigma}(\hat{\sigma}) := Pr(\hat{\sigma}_{D_1}, \dots, \hat{\sigma}_{D_i}, \dots, \hat{\sigma}_{D_n})$, where \(n := \left| \mathcal{I} \right|\) is the number of agents in the MAID.
 The probability of a strategy profile is defined as the joint probability that each agent \(i\) plays some strategy on the agent's decision variable \(D_i\). \end{remark}

-\begin{definition}[\textbf{S-Reachability}~\cite{koller2003multi}] A node $D'$ is s-reachable from a node $D$ in a MAID $\mathcal{M}$ if there is some utility node $U \in \mathcal{U}_{D}$ such that if a new parent $\hat{D}'$ were added to $D'$, there would be an active path (see Example~\ref{appendix: maid_example} and Definition~\ref{def:active-path} in Appendix~\ref{appendix: active-path}) in $\mathcal{M}$ from $\hat{D}'$ to $U$ given $Pa(D) \cup \{D\}$, where a path is active in a MAID if it is active in the same graph, viewed as a Bayesian network (i.e. it is not blocked as per the standard d-separation rules).
+\begin{definition}[\textbf{S-Reachability}~\cite{koller2003multi}] A node $D'$ is s-reachable from a node $D$ in a MAID $\mathcal{M}$ if there is some utility node $U \in \mathcal{U}_{D}$ such that if a new parent $\hat{D}'$ were added to $D'$, there would be an active path (Example~\ref{appendix: maid_example} and Definition~\ref{def:active-path} in Appendix~\ref{appendix: active-path}) in $\mathcal{M}$ from $\hat{D}'$ to $U$ given $Pa(D) \cup \{D\}$, where a path is active in a MAID if it is active in the same graph, viewed as a Bayesian network (i.e. it is not blocked as per the standard d-separation rules).
 The relevance graph for a MAID $\mathcal{M}$ is a directed graph whose nodes are the decision nodes of $\mathcal{M}$, and which contains an edge $D' \rightarrow D$ if and only if $D'$ is s-reachable from $D$. \end{definition}

 \textbf{Relevance Graph.} A \textit{relevance graph} as shown in Definition~\ref{def:relevance-graph} defines a directed graph induced from an MAID, describing the binary relation between two decision variables.
 If there exists an edge $D' \rightarrow D$, it implies that the decision variable $D$ is \textit{strategically relies} on another decision variable $D'$.
 In other words, the decision rules for $D'$ is required to evaluate the decision rules for $D$.
 If there exist both $D' \rightarrow D$ and $D \rightarrow D'$, then the relevance graph is cyclic.
 Furthermore, if $D$ and $D'$ belong to two agents respectively, their payoffs depend on the decisions at both $D$ and $D'$.
-Under this situation, the optimality of one agent's decision rule is coupled with another agent's decision rule.
+In this case, the optimality of one agent's decision rule is intertwined with another agent's decision rule~\citep{koller2003multi}.
+Therefore, agents seeking decision rules \textbf{individually} to reach an NE, analogous to independent learning~\citep{albrecht2024multi}[Ch.
+9.3], is unsolvable, because mismatch between agents' decision rules could happen.